 Please check the Trinity site to get hints for estimating the required resources,

-In taito you can analyse the results of your Trinity job with autoTrininotate.
+You can analyse the results of your Trinity job with

-Note that autoTrinotate analysis can require much resources so you should execute the command in Taito-shell or as batch job.
+autoTrinotate analysis can require much resources so you should execute the command in with sinteractive or as a batch job.

-AutoTrioritontate produces a SQLite database file that can be further analyzed with command:
+AutoTrinotate produces an SQLite database file that can be further analyzed with command: